Eric Haase Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 24th in the league.

-- The Diamondbacks' 4.33 team ERA ranks 19th across all league pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.35).

-- The right-hander's most recent time out was on Saturday against the Atlanta Braves, when he threw seven innings, surrendering two earned runs while allowing five hits.
+- The right-hander's most recent appearance came on Sunday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.

+- The 25-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opponents have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.